Gcenx/macports-wine/README.md

 # macports-wine
-A macports overlay that provides recent versions of wine on macOS.\
+A macports overlay that provides recent versions of wine on macOS.
-This branch supports macOS 10.8 and later, for 10.6 & 10.7 use the [osx10.6-branch](https://github.com/Gcenx/macports-wine/tree/osx10.6-branch)

-## This repository contains;
+## This repository contains
 - `CrossOver`               *(23.7.0)*
 - `crossovertricks`         *(winetricks wrapper for CrossOver)*
 - `game-porting-toolkit`    *(1.1)*